 Because of the dizzy state of consciousness after waking up during REM sleep a person is much less likely to remember events that had occurred during that period of time, especially if they return to sleep and then wake again.
 (5)

-Alcohol and nicotine can reduce the ability to progress through the sleep cycles especially to the REM phase of sleeping.
+Alcohol and nicotine can reduce the ability to progress through the sleep cycles especially to the REM phase of sleep.

 So, What Is REM Sleep?
 Is It Good?